Research & Outreach

 The Alice Neeley Special Education Research and Service (ANSERS) Institute works in conjunction with the TCU laboratory schools – Starpoint and KinderFrogs – to create and coordinate professional development opportunities for local teachers, informational sessions for parents and learning experiences for students interested in becoming special education teachers.

-Center for Public Education
+Center for Public Education & Community Engagement

 The TCU TRIO Programs (TRIO) are federal outreach and student service programs designed to identify and provide college opportunities that motivate and support underrepresented students.
 The TRIO Programs have played an important role on the TCU campus and in the local community for more than three decades.